-- Seeing smoke or flames. - Smelling smoke or other burning material. - Feeling unusual heat on a wall, door or other surface. - Detected by the fire alarm system in the building.
+- smoke or flames - odors indicating smoke or other burning material - unusual heat on a wall, door or other surface

 A fire alarm may be initiated automatically by electronic fire detection equipment in the building.
 Such equipment includes heat and smoke sensors in the building areas and in ventilation equipment and water pressure sensors in fire sprinkler lines.